ShaniSW/Projects/meta_article_research/README.md

 ### 3. Data Analysis

-Use the analysis scripts to perform bibliometric analysis.
+- Use the analysis scripts to perform bibliometric analysis.
 - **Tools:** Python scripts for detailed analysis

 ### 4. Data Visualization

-Generate visualizations using the provided plotting scripts.
+- Generate visualizations using the provided plotting scripts.
 - **Outputs:** Graphs, Excel tables

+# Technologies

+- **Python:** Pandas, NumPy, Matplotlib, BeautifulSoup, Jupyter Notebook
+- **Excel**

+# Contributing

+Feel free to contribute to the project by submitting issues or pull requests.